joebentley/lsystems/README.md

 These commands are used to make branching and repeating tree-like structures.

-Uses the excellent [Clojure2D](https://github.com/Clojure2D/clojure2d) for rendering.
+We use the excellent [Clojure2D](https://github.com/Clojure2D/clojure2d) for rendering.

 ## Examples